PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 Any organization member can create organization invites.
 Such an invite is valid **for 3 days** after creation and **only for the specified email**.

 If there's no account associated with that email, the invited person will have to create an account.
-Otherwise they'll be able to join with their existing account.
+Otherwise, they'll be able to join with their existing account.

 Newly-joined users get the basic Member access level.